Armenian political crisis (2020–present)

 The Armenian political crisis started in 2020 with the Azerbaijani offensive against the self-declared Republic of Artsakh which triggered mass protests in Armenia.
 The crisis escalated after the Russian peacekeeping force were not involved in the third war leaving Armenia isolated.
-The war ended with the flight of more than 100,000 Armenians from Nagorno-Karabakh.
+The war ended with the expulsion of more than 100,000 Armenians from Nagorno-Karabakh.
 There had been multiple coup plots during the crisis.
 As of December 2023, parts of Armenia remains under Azerbaijani occupation.

-Since the 2020 Nagorno-Karabakh War and the 2023 Flight of Nagorno-Karabakh Armenians, Nikol Pashinyan's approval rating has plummeted from 82 percent in August 2018 to 11.5 percent as of 6 May 2025, one of the lowest approval ratings of any world leader.
+In the immediate aftermath of the 2020 Nagorno-Karabakh War and the 2023 Expulsion of Nagorno-Karabakh Armenians, Nikol Pashinyan's approval rating has plummeted from 82 percent in August 2018 to 11.5 percent as of 6 May 2025, one of the lowest approval ratings of any world leader.

 Background

 The 2018 Velvet Revolution ousted the pro-Russian government of Serzh Sargsyan in favor of the pro-Western Nikol Pashinyan.

 On 21 September 1991, Armenia officially declared its statehood after the failed August coup in Moscow, RSFSR.
 Since independence Armenia has been engaged in hostilities with their neighbor Azerbaijan due to Nagorno-Karabakh an autonomous region of Azerbaijan almost wholly populated by ethnic Armenians including the city of Stepanakert, a significant Armenian cultural center due to it being the birthplace of the Karabakh movement.

 Fearing further ethnic cleansing under an independent Turkic and Muslim Azerbaijan, Armenian separatists rose up and formed the Republic of Artsakh, propped up by the Armenian military, which engaged in a direct conflict with Azerbaijan, the First Nagorno-Karabakh War.
 Despite Soviet support and extensive Turkish volunteers, Azerbaijan lost, with Artsakh expanding to include the ethnically mixed border territories between them and Armenia.

 In February 1998 Armenia's first President; Levon Ter-Petrosyan, resigned following mass protests against his rule for negotiating with Azerbaijan to demarcate their border, which would've seen both sides give up occupied villages, with protesters arguing that any cession of territory would be a betrayal of Armenia.
 Afterwards the new Armenian government moved slowly, but steadily, in a pro-Russian direction until the 2008 Armenian presidential election.
 Mired by voter fraud, the Russophile Serzh Sargsyan was quickly declared winner.
 Supporters of Ter-Petrosyan, who had returned to politics and came in second place in the election, led protests 250,000 strong through February, that eventually waned to just 1,000 by March 1, when Armenian security forces used live ammunition to disperse a crowd, killing 10.
 Shortly afterwards Ter-Petrosyan would be arrested.
 Sargsyan and his Republican Party would force through sweeping reforms that rolled back Democracy, culminating in changing the constitution in 2015 via another rigged vote to effectively abolish term limits by largely shifting the powers of President to the Prime Minister.